The Internet Is Freaking Out Over Young Justin Trudeau Pics

 Step aside, Joe Biden.
 The internet is now fawning over a different politician's retro pics.
-Canadian Prime Minister Justin Trudeau is hardly short of fans, what with his feminist views, support of gay rights, attitude toward refugees, as well as, let's face it, being a conventionally attractive guy.
-But nothing could prepare us for waking up this morning to a deluge of "Young Justin Trudeau" pics on the internet.
+Canadian Prime Minister Justin Trudeau is hardly short of fans, what with his feminist views, support of gay rights, attitude to refugees, as well as, let's face it, being a conventionally attractive guy.
+But nothing could prepare us for waking up this morning to a deluge of 'Young Justin Trudeau' pics on the internet.
 Here are some of Twitter's best reactions to YJT.

 Young Justin Trudeau looks like the camp counselor your mom warned you about who got that girl pregnant last summer but kept his job. pic.twitter.com/8Wn91A5g37— Charles PM (@CharlesPulliam) February 28, 2017